freenode/web-7.0/content/kb/using/registration.md

         /msg NickServ REGISTER YourPassword youremail@example.com

-    Replace "YourPassword" with a secure, unguessable password that you keep secret.
+    Replace "YourPassword" with a secure, unguessable password.
+You should not share this and are highly discouraged from using any password that you use elsewhere to prevent account compromise.

     The email address that you select will not be given out by staff, and is mainly used to allow us to help you recover the account in the event that you forget your password.
 For this reason, you are required to use a real, non-disposable, email address.